CouncilofLorien/counciloflorien.github.io/docs/cards/L/lure-of-nature.md

 > > <div class="card-shield"></div>
 > > <div class="card-corruption-white">〔 2 〕</div>

+ - [FAQ #6 (Feb 1996) - Questions About Specific Cards](/original/rulings/faq-6/#questions-about-specific-cards)<br>_Lure of Nature_ (errata): Replace “…at the end of each movement/hazard phase…” with “…after all other hazards have been played…”

 ### _Middle-earth: The Wizards Unlimited_

 {: .hazard-unlimited .mx-sm-6 .mx-md-8 .mx-lg-10 .mb-4 }